usefulalgorithm/usefulalgorithm/README.md

 <summary>Albums I've been listening to recently:</summary>

 - _Tranquilizer_, by Oneohtrix Point Never
+- _Silhouettes of Disgust_, by Downfall Of Gaia
 - _Implosion_, by The Bug, Ghost Dubs
-- _Silhouettes of Disgust_, by Downfall Of Gaia
-- _Anything Can Be a Hammer_, by bloodsports

 </details>